nucleuscloud/neosync/docs/docs/transformers/system.md

 **Configurations**

-Depending on your validations, you may want to configure the output float.
-The random float transformer has the following configurations:

 | Name          | Description                                                                                           | Default |
 | ------------- | ----------------------------------------------------------------------------------------------------- | ------- |
 | RandomizeSign | Randomly sets the sign of the value.                                                                  | false   |